 The first step to legally handling a wrongful death victim case is to pursue a wrongful death claim.
 Lawyers can assess the facts of the case and give advice on whether or not pursuing a civil suit in court is viable.
 As much as possible, lawyers are concerned with the best possible recourse and support for the survivors.

-Wrongful death happens when a person’s death is caused by a wrongful act, neglect, or default of another party.
+Wrongful death happens when a wrongful act, neglect, or default of another party causes a person’s death.
 In many ways, the aspects of a wrongful death claim is similar to that of a personal injury lawsuit.
-The only clear difference is that the descended cannot represent themselves in a wrongful death claim, and must be represented by a personal representative among the eligible survivors.
+However, the only clear difference is that the descended cannot represent themselves in a wrongful death claim, and must be represented by a personal representative among the eligible survivors.

 Those who can pursue a wrongful death claim, and therefore those who should consult a legal team as soon as possible, include the executor of will, or a family member.
 Among the family members, the recognized representative must have some form of actual economic dependency on the decedent.
-In order of precedence, this refers to:
+In order of precedence, this refers to – Surviving:

 Substantiating a wrongful death claim

-A wrongful death claim cannot be pursued without enough substantiation.
-As mentioned, wrongful death is similar in many ways to a personal injury lawsuit, and shares many of the same legal aspects.
+You cannot pursue a wrongful death claim without enough substantiation.
+As mentioned, wrongful death is similar in many ways to a personal injury lawsuit, and so it shares many of the same legal aspects.

 These include proving the existence of: